hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ```

 To activate Hazelcast as the JCache provider implementation either, if not already available, add the hazelcast-all.jar or
 hazelcast.jar to the classpath by the following Maven snippet.
-Again users of other buildsystems have to adjust the way of
+Again users of other build systems have to adjust the way of
 defining the dependency to their needs:

 ```xml